Members Contacts – Advice and Assistance

 - Enterprise 2025 Strategy Development by DJEI – Focus Group of SFA Members

 In 2014, the SFA issued the publication “Backbencher” to all Ministers, TDs, MEPs and Senators.
 The newsletter informs our elected representatives of the ongoing issues and concerns of small business.

 The SFA National Executive Council met six times during 2014 and the SFA Affiliates Group met on three occasions.
 The SFA is represented on over 30 committees and working groups.
 These include the Advisory Group on Small Business, SME Funding Consultation Committee, High Level Group on Business Regulation, Retail Consultation Forum, Working Group on SME Public Procurement, Company Law Reform Group, Central Bank E-Payments Working Group, the Irish Water Stakeholder Forum and Skillnets ManagementWorks Advisory Board.

 Award Panel Representation

 SFA participated in a number of judging panels including the Aontas Adult Learning Awards, OPTIMISE judging with IE Domain Registry and the SEAI Energy Awards.

-Regular meetings with senior government ministers and officials, backbench TDs and Senators, and opposition party spokespeople on small business issues.
+The SFA have regular meetings with senior government ministers and officials, backbench TDs and Senators, and opposition party spokespeople on small business issues.

 In 2014, the SFA issued 40 press releases and delivered 701 TV / radio interviews and media extracts from national and local newspapers and online coverage.
 Special supplements were published in the Sunday Business Post in support of the SFA Annual Conference and the Irish Independent for the SFA National Small Business Awards.